vidyar/docs-1/sources/api.rst

 :title: Shippable API
-:description: How to interface with Shppable's API
+:description: How to interface with Shippable's API
 :keywords: shippable, API, HTTP